 The legal drinking age in Hong Kong is 18 years old and most places will check your ID if you appear to be underage.
 Your driver’s license or local ID is generally accepted and I would recommend against taking your passport out with you.
 There is minimal alcohol-related violence but as you would anywhere else in the world, be alert and aware.
 Here are some of my favorite happy hour spots and top rooftop bars in Hong Kong!

 If you meet a special someone and decide to take it further, please use your best judgment just as you would anywhere else in the world.
 Let somebody back home know where you are headed and be sure to make a beeline for the nearest convenience store to pick up a packet of condoms.

 Resources for meeting people in Hong Kong

 Hong Kong solo travel can be tons of fun!
-If you’re looking to meet up with or be hosted by people in Hong Kong, there are tons of options!
+If you’re looking to meet up with or be hosted by people in Hong Kong, there are plenty of options.

 If you’re staying in a hostel, head to the communal space to see if any other fellow solo travelers want to explore the city together.
 There are also a plethora of fun events that take place across the city every single day – most events will have an events page on Facebook (just search for “Events in Hong Kong”).